subirshakya/atacanalysis/README.md

 - NGmerge > remove adapter contamination
 - map2galgal > uses bwa to match fastq files to galgal7b
 - Genrich > call atac peaks

+machinations.py and config_file.txt can be used to train a neural network model to test for OCR (modified from https://github.com/pfenninglab/TACIT; more details soon)